 Supernatural beings

 Participants indicated the extent to which they believed in six supernatural beings (ghosts, angels, miracles, curses, the Devil, and God) on 7-point scales (0 = Not at all, 6 = Very much).
 We calculated a composite measure for belief in supernatural beings by averaging responses to these six items (α = [], ωh = []).
 Participants also rated the extent to which a ghost, an angel, the Devil, and God “experiences emotions,” “has consciousness,” “has intentions,” “has a mind of its own,” and “has free will” (7-point scale; 0 = Not at all, 6 = Very much).
-We took the grand average of these ratings for a measure of anthropomorphism of supernatural beings.
+We took the grand average of these ratings to form a measure of anthropomorphism of supernatural beings.

 Participants also reported whether they believed in God (binary; yes or no) and were then split into believers and non-believers.
 Believers reported their level of religiosity on a 5-point scale (1 = Very slightly, 5 = Extremely) (non-believers did not see this question).